vaulty-co/docs/docs/cookbooks/email-list-with-protected-emails.md

 }
 ```

 This route uses form transformation to detokenize the `to` field (which contains the email address).

+> If you're unsure about the exact request path, just look at the Vaulty logs!
+Since we enabled [`debug mode`](/reference/configuration/#debug-mode), all requests and responses are dumped there.

 Finally, just restart Vaulty to reload routes:

 ```
 docker-compose --file docker-compose-vaulty.yml restart vaulty